-The current risk-assessment based regime came into force with the passing of the Regulatory Reform (Fire Safety) Order 2005.
+The current risk assessment-based regime came into force with the passing of the Regulatory Reform (Fire Safety) Order 2005.
 Like the legislation it replaced, the Order places a duty on employers to take action to prevent fires and protect employees and relevant persons against death and injury, should a fire occur.
-However, further than the old Fire Precautions (Workplace) Regulations 1999, that duty now extends beyond workplaces to include all non-domestic premises to which employees and/or relevant persons have access.
+However, further than the old Fire Precautions (Workplace) Regulations 1999, that duty extends beyond workplaces to include all non-domestic premises to which employees and/or relevant persons have access.

 To support the Order the government has published a number of guidance documents to assist you in meeting your responsibilities.
 They give advice on most types of premises where the duty to undertake a fire safety risk assessment under the Order applies.

 The Regulatory Reform (Fire Safety) Order 2005 – A short guide to making your premises safe from fire gives an overview and the guides below address the following categories of premises.